AI4S2S/s2spy/README.md

 >>>     3        2021           1  (2020-12-05, 2021-06-03]      460.5   False
 ```

-Depending on their tasks, the user can choose their desired calendar from a collection of different type of calendars, to process their data (e.g. `MonthlyCalendar` and `WeeklyCalendar`).
+Depending on their tasks, the user can choose their desired calendar from a collection of different types of calendars, to process their data (e.g. `MonthlyCalendar` and `WeeklyCalendar`).

 ### Cross-validation
 Using `s2spy`, users can easily perform cross-validation by calling a splitter and generating train/test splits with the resampled data: